Home > States > Health insurance in Tennessee

 How many people are insured through Tennessee’s Marketplace?

-A record-high of more than 340,000 people enrolled in private health coverage through the Tennessee exchange during the open enrollment period for 2023 coverage.25 And that came on the heels of a previous record high in 2022.26
+A significant record-high of more than 555,000 people enrolled in private health coverage through the Tennessee exchange during the open enrollment period for 2024 coverage.27 The previous record high had been fewer than 350,000 people, set the year before.28 (See chart below for a summary of enrollment by year.)

-The surge in enrollment during these years was due in part to the American Rescue Plan (ARP) making ACA’s premium subsidies more substantial.
-Under the ARP’s subsidy enhancement rules – now extended through 2025 by the Inflation Reduction Act – subsidies are larger and more widely available than they used to be.25
+The surge in enrollment in recent years is due in part to the American Rescue Plan (ARP) making ACA’s premium subsidies more substantial.
+Under the ARP’s subsidy enhancement rules – now extended through 2025 by the Inflation Reduction Act – subsidies are larger and more widely available than they used to be.28

 What health insurance resources are available to Tennessee residents?